bagder/uncurled/people/contribs-leave.md

-Many contributors are just users who will fix a specific problem or an issue that they have and want fixed, and once that is done their mission in your project is done and they wonder off again.
-All improvements of are good.
+Many contributors are just users who will fix a specific problem or an issue that they have and want fixed, and once that is done their mission in your project is done and they wander off again.
+All improvements are good.